detectiveno2/first-simple-web/README.md

-this is my first simple web that I write
+# This is my first demo-web
+just do and commit one by one every feature that i have done